 The children born to Rachel and William Sr. were Mary Shultzman, Lewis Shultzman, Amanda Shultzman, Porter Shultzman and Ellen Shultzman.

-The family resided in Tiverton, Coshocton County, where William toiled as a farmer.
+The family moved to Ohio.
+They resided in Tiverton, Coshocton County, where William toiled as a farmer.
 When the 1850 federal census was taken, the widowed William headed a household with children Louisa and William in the home.

 By 1860, Rachel and William had married and were together in the same home with their five mixture of offspring.